Samsung/TizenRT/external/protobuf/cmake/README.md

 * C4800 - 'type' : forcing value to bool 'true' or 'false' (performance warning)
 * C4996 - 'function': was declared deprecated

-C4251 is of particular note, if you are compiling the protocol buffer library as a DLL (see previous section).
-The protocol buffer library uses templates in its public interfaces.
+C4251 is of particular note, if you are compiling the Protocol Buffer library as a DLL (see previous section).
+The Protocol Buffer library uses templates in its public interfaces.
 MSVC does not provide any reasonable way to export template classes from a DLL.
 However, in practice, it appears that exporting templates is not necessary anyway.
 Since the complete definition of any template is available in the header files, anyone importing the DLL will just end up compiling instances of the templates into their own binary.
-The protocol Buffer implementation does not rely on static template members being unique, so there should be no problem with this, but MSVC prints warning nevertheless.
+The Protocol Buffer implementation does not rely on static template members being unique, so there should be no problem with this, but MSVC prints warning nevertheless.
 So, we disable it.
-Unfortunately, this warning will also be produced when compiling code which merely uses protocol buffers, meaning you may have to disable it in your code too.
+Unfortunately, this warning will also be produced when compiling code which merely uses Protocol Buffers, meaning you may have to disable it in your code too.